Chondrocranium: Development

+Of these, the nasal capsule, trabeculae, and possibly otic capsules develop from neural crest, while the remaining cartilages develop from mesodermal mesenchyme.

+In osteichthyans, some or all parts of the cartilages may later ossify.

 In humans, the chondrocranium begins forming at 28 days from mesenchymal condensations and is fully formed between week 7 and 9 of fetal development.
 While the majority of the chondrocranium is succeeded by the bony skull, some components do persist into adulthood.

+Evolution

-In cartilaginous fishes (e.g. sharks and rays) and agnathans (e.g. lampreys and hagfish), the chondrocranium persists throughout life.
-Embryologically, the chondrocranium represents the basal cranial structure, and lays the base for the formation of the endocranium.
+The chondrocranium is the earliest portion of the vertebrate skull to have evolved; in cartilaginous fishes (e.g. sharks and rays) and agnathans (e.g. lampreys and hagfish), the chondrocranium persists throughout life.
+In most osteichthyans, much of the chondrocranium becomes ossified into a number of distinct skeletal elements.

 Divisions

 The portion of the chondrocranium that is associated with the notochord is termed the chordal chondrocranium and is formed from mesodermally-derived mesenchyme.
 The more rostral portion of the chondrocranium that lie anterior to the notochord constitutes the prechordal chondrocranium, and is derived primarily from neural crest-derived mesenchyme.

+Occipital region

+The bones of the occipital region make up the posterior portion of the skull, and are responsible for attaching it to the spinal column.
+In mammals, they are fused into one bone, the occipital.